 Control Unit In Computer Architecture

 The control unit and its functions is an important topic in computer organization and architecture.
-The control unit is an important component of the processor architecture.
-The control unit performs some important functions.
+The control unit is a vital component of the processor architecture.
+The control unit handles many crucial functions performed by the CPU.

 The processor ( CPU ) controls all the activities and operations of the computer with the help of control unit.
 The CU also decodes the machine instructions.